Abhiyank-Jha/NLP-Machine-Learning/README.md

 # NLP-Machine-Learning
 NLP: What is it?
-Using a program or, indeed, a computer that can manipulate or comprehend speech through text is known as natural language processing (NLP).
+<p>Using a program or, indeed, a computer that can manipulate or comprehend speech through text is known as natural language processing (NLP).
 Comparison examples are human interaction, understanding one another's viewpoints, and responding properly.
-In NLP, computers can perform that communication, comprehension, and response instead of humans.
+In NLP, computers can perform that communication, comprehension, and response instead of humans.</p>
 NLTK: What is it ?
 The Natural Language Toolkit (NLTK) is a Python programming environment for creating applications for statistical natural language processing (NLP).